nunit/docs/docs/articles/vs-test-adapter/Supported-Frameworks.md

 # Supported Frameworks

-The table below show which versions of frameworks are supported for the different versions of the adapter
+The table below shows the supported adapter versions for a given framework version.

 |Framework version|Supported by Adapter versions|Comment|
 |---|---|---|